akirasy/muazzin/README.md

     ```
     docker build -t muazzin .
     ```
 2. Run the docker in persistence.
-Remember tu use your desired `KOD_KAWASAN`.
+Remember to use your desired `KOD_KAWASAN`.
     ```
     docker run \
         --detach \